Saying 'Yes' to The Fool Tarot Card: When the Impossible Becomes the Inevitable

 Emblazoned with the silhouette of an eagle’s head, The Fool’s bag is a reflection of the spirit, ready to soar.
 It has no space for past trauma, fear, or expectation.
 The Fool is unbound from the constraints of society and tradition.

-The staff is actually a magic wand, but The Fool caries it so carelessly you’d hardly notice.
+The staff is actually a magic wand, but The Fool carries it so carelessly you’d hardly notice.
 Instead of gripping or deliberately wielding this magic instrument, The Fool allows the energy of the staff to flow with and for the journey.

 In The Wild Unknown deck, we see a baby bird preparing to take flight for the first time.
 Can you imagine?

 With no experience of flying, the instinct to soar is stronger than the fear of falling.
-Flight is essential to a bird, but oh that first step!
+Flight is essential to a bird, but oh, that first step!

 Whenever we work with The Fool, we’re being asked to demonstrate faith.
 Faith in ourselves, that we have a soul, and that we’re in the care of Spirit.

-The Fool assures us that what we came here to manifest, is bigger than whatever we could possibly fear or hope for.
+The Fool assures us that what we came here to manifest is bigger than whatever we could possibly fear or hope for.

 When we hear the call of The Fool, it starts quietly.
 It’s a subtle feeling that pulls us beyond what can be seen or measured.
 It is a knowing that something within us is ready to come into being.